 - i.
-Must hold at least four passes (Ds and above) in O Level examination in relevant subjects - i.
-Must hold a diploma with at least a GPA of 3.0 or Full Technician Certificate (FTC) of a GPA of 3.0 obtained from a recognized institution. - ii.
-Ordinary Diploma (NTA Level 6) with at least GPA of 3.0 from recognized institution OR - iii.
-Pass the Recognition Prior Learning (RPL) examination with B grade OR - iv.
-Diploma in Teacher education with an average of C grade OR - v.
-Health related awards such as Clinical Medicine and others with average of B grade OR Credit class diploma for classified diplomas and certificates in terms of distinctions, credit or Pass OR Lower second Class diploma for classified non NTA diplomas OR Average of B grade or Lower second class in recognised pre-entry programme offered by technical institutions accredited by NACTE for both A Level and Diploma holders with lower than minimum entry requirements i.
-Bachelor of Divinity (BD)
+Must hold at least four passes (Ds and above) in O Level examination in relevant subjects - ii.
+Must hold a diploma with at least a GPA of 3.0 or Full Technician Certificate (FTC) of a GPA of 3.0 obtained from a recognized institution. - iii.
+Ordinary Diploma (NTA Level 6) with at least GPA of 3.0 from recognized institution OR - iv.
+Pass the Recognition Prior Learning (RPL) examination with B grade OR - v.
+Diploma in Teacher education with an average of C grade OR - vi.
+Health related awards such as Clinical Medicine and others with average of B grad OR Credit class diploma for classified diplomas and certificates in terms of distinctions, credit or Pass OR Lower second Class diploma for classified non NTA diplomas OR Average of B grade or Lower second class in recognised pre entry programme offered by technical institutions accredited by NACTE for both A Level and Diploma holders with lower than minimum entry requirements.